 An intranet plays many roles inside an organization—it’s a website, communications channel, and collaboration platform.
-Good intranets make it easy for every employee to contribute, not just a select few.
+Good intranet software makes it easy for every employee to contribute, not just a select few.
 The most effective intranets help people work better together by combining flexible content management tools, powerful search capabilities, and engaging collaboration features.

 For a more detailed explanation of intranets, check out our full blog post, “What is an intranet”.

 Next, what is social?

 In the 21st century, “social” has become a term that we think of in relation to social networking or social media.
 When asked to define “social” the average businessperson would likely struggle, resorting to references of Facebook or Twitter.
 The term “social” simply refers to people interacting, whereas “social networking” describes the practice of establishing relationships.
 While the concept of social networking has been around for years, online communications channels—like social software and social media—have come a long way and have rapidly increased the rate at which people are connecting and sharing information.

 Social intranets marry these concepts to help employees interact and build relationships in the workplace.

 Understanding social intranets

-Traditional intranets have narrow authorship restricted to a handful of people with official “editor” permissions.
+Traditional intranet software has narrow authorship restricted to a handful of people with official “editor” permissions.
 Content is basically anonymous, making it difficult to establish a social context or connection between pages and specific individuals.

 In contrast, a social intranet is built around people.
 It enables widespread participation and interaction by allowing all employees to author rich content.
 Social intranets connect every piece of information to a living, breathing person, and help people connect with each other.
 The “people layer” permeates the entire site and makes every page more human.